abechtel31/Programming-Languages-Blog/Blog1.md

 Let's talk about data, consider writing the program x=1 and then later changing your mind, in Haskell you can't set it to a new number later.
 Data in Haskell is immutable!

-Haskell is a functional programming language, so how do functions work in Haskel?
-In Haskell functions only take an input and return a result, This is often summed up by saying that functions in Haskell no side-effects.
+Haskell is a functional programming language meaning that in Haskell functions only take an input and return a result.
+This is often summed up by saying that functions in Haskell have no side-effects.
 Haskell is also said to have referential transparency because an expression can be replace it's value without changing the result.
 Simply put this means that if you call a function with the same parameter, x, it will always return the same result.
+With this basic understanding of important aspects of Haskell the best way to understand a language is to start working in it.

 ## Getting Started Guide